majodev/majodev.github.io/src/notes/hello world/index.md

 If you are interested, feel free to checkout the [source code](https://github.com/majodev/majodev.github.io/), hosting is currently done though blazing fast [GitHub Pages](https://pages.github.com/) (which is free).
 I'm currently in the process of publishing all the plugins I've written for [metalsmith](http://metalsmith.io). ~~Check back later if you want some information on that.~~ Publishing has [begun](/2014/10/01/extracting-libs-from-a-node-js-project/).

-By the way, what do you think about my chosen domain *"ranf.tl"*?
+By the way, what do you think about my chosen domain *"mranftl.com"*?
 I think this variation of my surname is pretty neat, as it's very short and hopefully memorable (ranftl.com and ranftl.at were already taken).
 Futhermore I can finally equip my family with some handy & nice looking email addresses.
 Anyways, I'm glad you are able to read this and maybe you'll find something useful here in the next weeks.

 ![I am out](i_am_out.gif)